thanhsmind/obsidian-extended-graph/README.md

 This plugin enables you to:
 - Add images to graph nodes.
+- Change the shapes of the nodes.
 - Easily filter by tags and properties.
 - Remove links based on relationship types.
-- Configure multiple views and switch between them seamlessly.
+- Configure multiple views and switch between them.
+- Export the graph view to SVG.
+- Increase the size on the currently active node.
+- Focus on a specific node.
+- Pin nodes.
+- Change the size of nodes and links based on statistical functions.

 ![](doc/images/overview.webp)